Understand the AppExchange Product Lifecycle

-For a complete list of what you can include in an app, check out the ISVforce Guide.
-Now let’s talk about Lightning components.
+For a complete list of what you can include in an app, check out Components Available in Managed Packages in the Salesforce DX Developer Guide.

-The AppExchange is how Salesforce customers discover amazing apps, Lightning components, and other solutions such as the ones you can build.
 As the world’s No. 1 business app marketplace, it’s also a major reason why the AppExchange Partner Program is so successful.
-Over 75% of Salesforce customers have one app installed that they obtained via the AppExchange.
-Customers love the AppExchange because:
+The majority of Salesforce customers have installed at least one app from the AppExchange.
+Customers love AppExchange because: